 Over the years, with a lot of research and trial and error, I found “three parts of the road” that can help lead and show our kids how to rise above, where to travel, and what direction to go in so that they too can find meaning no matter how scary, dark, or undefined the turns that come racing into their reality might be.
 These three parts are your smile, hope, and connection.

 A Smile: Your U-Shaped Bridge leads to an attitude of gratitude

 A smile speaks every language.
 It transcends any hardship, changes the energy in a room, and the depth of a mood.
 A smile has power to create or change any reality.
 A smile allows us to give thanks no matter what, and develop an attitude of gratitude that can allow us to hold and withstand any load.
 If we can find a way by ourselves or with the help of another to put a smile on our face, we can prevail with a “YES”!
 We can cross any crevice.
 We have a U-Shaped bridge to anywhere.

 Hope: Your “Pillar, Whoopy, Lovey, favorite blanket or stuffed animal” that is by your side no matter what happens

 Hope is the pillar on one side of your U-Shaped bridge.
 I like to call this deeply-rooted, stable pillar a belief in yourself, your dreams, and the strength of “Something Bigger” that is out there always watching over you.
 When we believe in all three, we can endure almost anything.
 We have the warmest, safest, best blanket that can cover any pot hole we encounter.
-We can and will get to the other side.
-We are not alone.
+We can and will get to the other side and we are not alone.